 Slovenia is a small country with an export oriented economy.
-In 2014, Slovenia's export competitiveness resulted in record levels of exports and imports.
+In 2018, Slovenia's export competitiveness resulted in record levels of exports and imports.
 Results prove that Slovenian companies are highly reliable and efficient suppliers and sub-contractors.
-Exports and private consumption will be the key drivers of economic recovery also in 2015 in 2016.
+Exports and private consumption will be the key drivers of economic growth also in 2019.

 Market share increased for the third year in succession for the majority of Slovenia's main markets, especially in the EU.
-Slovenia’s main exporting partners in 2014 were Germany, Italy, Austria, Croatia and France while the main exported product groups were road vehicles, medical and pharmaceutical products, electrical machinery and appliances, industrial machinery, metals, and iron and steel.
-In the same year Slovenia’s largest exporters were Krka (pharmaceuticals), Gorenje (home appliances), Lek (pharmaceuticls), Revoz (automotive) and SIJ Group (raw steel and steel products).
+Slovenia’s main exporting partners in 2018 were Germany, Italy, Croatia, Austria and France while the main exported product groups were motor vehicles, electrical equipment, pharmaceutical products, machinery and equipment and metals.
+In the same year Slovenia’s largest exporters were GEN-I (electricity), Revoz (automotive), Krka and Lek (pharmaceuticls) and HSE (electricity).